Eco-Therapy

 Some examples

-Learning how to regulate your nervous system through ecological practices
+• Learning how to regulate your nervous system and manage intrusive thoughts